cafienne/getting-started/README.md

 ## Prerequisites

-To be able to run this environment, you need to have access to the cafienne-demo repository in Github.
+To be able to run this environment, you need to have access to the getting-started repository in Github.
 Please contact info@cafienne.io to arrange the proper access.
 Before contacting Cafienne you need to create a [Github](https://github.com) account for yourself.

 Next clone this repository from GitHub by running the following command in a terminal: